JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-viewmodel.md

 To share the ViewModel implementation and UI across platforms:

-1. Define the dependency in the `gradle/libs.versions.toml` file:
+1. Define the dependencies in the `gradle/libs.versions.toml` file:

     ```toml
     [versions]